Regional Guide

 Which destination in North America has the most tourist scams?

-Mexico City (Mexico) has the highest number of documented tourist scams in North America with 19 recorded incidents in our database.
-Other high-risk destinations include New York, USA and Cancun, Mexico.
+New York (USA) has the highest number of documented tourist scams in North America with 24 recorded incidents.
+Other high-activity destinations include Tijuana (21), Cozumel (21), Mexico City (19).

 How can I stay safe from scams in North America?

-The most effective protection in North America is knowing the specific scams used before you arrive.
-Key precautions: use app-based transport instead of street taxis, verify prices before agreeing to any service, keep valuables secured in crowded areas, and be cautious of unsolicited help or attention near tourist sites.
-Review the detailed warnings for each destination you plan to visit.
+The most effective protection in North America is destination-specific preparation.
+Key precautions: use app-based transport instead of street taxis, verify prices before agreeing to any service, keep valuables secured in crowded tourist areas, and be cautious of unsolicited help from strangers near attractions.
+Review the detailed warnings for each city you plan to visit — scam tactics vary by destination even within the same country.

 Editorial note: Scam warnings for North America are compiled from government travel advisories (US State Dept, UK FCDO, Australian DFAT), verified news sources, and traveler reports.
 Read our methodology →